kktse/kktse.github.io/_posts/2020-09-17-rsx-front-kinematic-roll-centre.markdown

 MacPherson strut suspensions are limited because they have no upper suspension link.
 The angle of the lower control arm plane defines the position of the kinematic instant centre which in turn controls the kinematic roll centre height.
-The Acura RSX has a kinematic roll centre that quickly lowers into the ground with just over an inch of heave travel.
-We also observed the kinematic instant centre flip sides near the end of the suspension travel.
+The Acura RSX has a kinematic roll centre that lowers into the ground with just over an inch of heave travel.
+The kinematic instant centre flip sides near the end of its jounce travel.
 This is why we see such poor kinematic wheel plane control in this region.

 Installing a coil over kit can be a double-edged sword.
 These kits often lower the ride height and causes the kinematic roll centre to go into the ground.
-The choice of spring rates can potentially offset this, but will make the problem worse if tuned incorrectly.
-The choice of ride height not only serves to lower the vehicle centre of gravity, but as a means to control how handling loads are reacted.
-Alternatively, extended lower ball joints can offset the loss of kinematic roll centre height by relocating the lower control arm plane.
-These 'geometry correction kits' must be looked at with great caution as not all legitimately correct the suspension geometry.
+Carefully selected spring rates can offset this, but will make the problem worse if tuned incorrectly.
+Extended lower ball joints can offset the loss of kinematic roll centre height by relocating the lower control arm plane.
+These 'geometry correction kits' must be scrutinized as not all kits properly correct the suspension geometry.

 ## Acknowledgements